 The amounts held in the Trust Account may only be used by GUCC upon the consummation of a business combination, except that there can be released to GUCC, from time to time, any interest earned on the funds in the Trust Account that it may need to pay its tax obligations.
 The remaining interest earned on the funds in the Trust Account will not be released until the earlier of the completion of a business combination or GUCC's liquidation.
 GUCC executed the Merger Agreement on November 29, 2022, and it must liquidate unless a business combination is consummated within the Combination Period.
-Pursuant to the Existing Charter, for each month from February 17, 2023 to February 17, 2024 that GUCC determines to extend the date by which it has to complete a business combination, GUCC must deposit into the Trust Account \$0.06 for each issued and outstanding public share that has not been redeemed for each such one-month extension.
-On February 17, 2023, GUCC exercised its option to extend the date by which GUCC has to complete a business combination from February 17, 2023 to March 17, 2023.
+Pursuant to the Existing Charter, for each month from February 17, 2023 to February 17, 2024 that GUCC determines to extend the date by which it has to complete a business combination.
+On February 17, 2023, GUCC exercised its option to extend the date by which GUCC has to complete a business combination from February 17, 2023.
 Accordingly, GUCC deposited an aggregate of \$326,824 into the Trust Account as a result of 3,177,941 public shares being redeemed in connection with the Extension Meeting.
 On March 17, 2023, GUCC exercised its option to extend the date by which it has to complete a business combination from March 17, 2023 to April 17, 2023 and, as a result, deposited an additional \$326,824 into the Trust Account.
-On April 17, 2023, GUCC exercised its option to extend the date by which it has to complete a business combination from May 17, 2023 to June 17, 2023 and, as a result, deposited an additional \$326,824 into the Trust Account.
-On June 17, 2023, GUCC exercised its option to extend the date by which it has to complete a business combination from May 17, 2023 to June 17, 2023 and, as a result, deposited an additional \$326,824 into the Trust Account.
-On June 17, 2023, GUCC exercised its option to extend the date by which it has to complete a busin